ActianCorp/zeenea-platform-docs/docs/zeenea-connector-ssas.md

 Read more: [Managing Connections](./zeenea-managing-connections.md)

-In order to establish a connection with SSIS, the following parameters in the dedicated file are required:
+In order to establish a connection with SSAS, the following parameters in the dedicated file are required:

 <table>
   <tr>